ZHDreamer/CS61C-FA21-Proj1/README.md

 I enlarge the allocated memory by 2 times larger than the previous capacity.

-When I set the original capacity to 60, it will cause error in large input.
-But when I change it to 64, the error magically disappear.
+When I set the original capacity to 60, it causes error in large input.
+But when I change it to 64, the error magically disappears.

 I still can't figure out why.